 - 4 c vegetable broth

 - 1 small carrot chopped

 - 8 oz Portobello, Crimini or Shiitake mushrooms sliced (see the post above for mushroom recommendations)

 - 1 teaspoon thyme

 - 1 c half and half* see notes

 - Heat 2 tablespoon of olive oil in a large non-stick pan and over medium heat.
 Add onion and carrot and sauté stirring from time to time until onion is translucent, about 5-7 minutes.

 - Transfer vegetables to a plate and add mushrooms.
 Cook stirring occasionally until liquid evaporates and mushrooms start to brown, 5-7 minutes.

-- Add sautéed onion, carrot, ¾ of all mushrooms, 1 tsp of thyme, 1 tsp of salt and ¼ tsp pepper and cook until potatoes are tender, about 5 more minutes.
+- Add sautéed onion, carrot, ¾ of all mushrooms, 1 teaspoon of thyme, 1 teaspoon of salt and ¼ teaspoon pepper and cook until potatoes are tender, about 5 more minutes.

 - Add 1 cup of half and half, bring soup to a boil, add 3 cloves of garlic pushed through a garlic press and remove soup from the heat.